On this page

 Automated Tasks

-Automated Tasks are part of Amplitude’s Data Assistant feature.
-Automated tasks let data governors define conditions and actions that the system then performs automatically.
-It automates repetitive clean-up workflows by taking recommendations provided by the Data Assistant and transforming those recommendations into automatic actions.
-For example, an automated task can automatically delete events if they have been unused for 90 days.
+Automated Tasks are part of Amplitude's Data Assistant feature.
+Automated tasks let data governors define conditions and actions that Amplitude then performs automatically.
+Automated tasks turn Data Assistant recommendations into automatic actions and streamline repetitive clean-up workflows.
+For example, an automated task can delete events that have gone unused for 90 days.

-Automated tasks are only available for users with manager or admin permissions.
+Automated tasks are only available to users with manager or admin permissions.
 Contact your administrator if you can't access Automated tasks as an option for Data Assistant.

 Access your automated tasks from the Data Assistant by going to Data > Assistant > Automated Tasks.
-If you have active automations, they display along with a current count of the affected events.
+If you have active automations, Amplitude displays them with a current count of the affected events.
 If you don't have any active automations, you can create one.

 By default, automated tasks operate across all projects within a workspace.
 You can specify for the automation to only search through a single project.